 With internet access being non-existent in our fieldwork areas, it’s still not worth pursuing IOT level connectivity for our diy weather stations.
 However I am hoping that more libraries pop up for using an Arduino to intercept wireless transmissions from the plethora of cheap weather station sensor/transmitter combinations (like the inexpensive La Crosse series, or the upscale Davis VantagePro stations) before I reach that point on my to-do list.
 At the same time it’s also becoming easier to create your own wireless system with RFM12b modules, or by hooking each sensor directly to an ESP8266, and then using a Moteino, or Anarduino as a central server node to receive the data and save it to an SD card.

 And I’ve given up on plastic Stevens shields shown above.
 The local varmints used them as chew toys, busting the all the struts.
-The nylon funnels are also taking a real beating under the tropical sun, so I am scouting around now for good aluminum or stainless funnels to replace them.
+There are some really cheap solar shields are now popping up for ~$10USD anyway.
+The nylon funnels have also been taking a beating under the tropical sun, so I am scouting around now for good aluminum or stainless funnels to replace them.
+The key there is to make sure they have good integrated screens.